AbrenJy/cpp_faster_rcnn_detect/readme.md

 And there is blog to explain the code: http://blog.csdn.net/xyy19920105/article/details/50440957

 **What I have done:**
+updated on 2018-01-06.
 1. Delete redundant 'include' and undependent .so files
 2. Set `faster_rcnn_path` for all CMakeLists.txt.
 You only need to set only one viarable (`faster_rcnn_path`) to configure environment.
 3. You don't have to copy gpu_nms.so manually.
 This is done by cmake automatically now.
+4. Put some configs into yml file in 'config' folder.
+Most of the options can be set in yml file.
+5. Use gflags to process parameters.
+The config file (yml file) follows '-yml_file'.
+You can also set '<KEY> <VALUE>' to override the same value in yml file.
+Run `faster_rcnn_detect -helpshort` for more help info.
+6. Fix some issues:
+(1) fix the image scale rate.
+Big image can scale to small.
+Small image can scale to big.
+(2) check all object classes (e.g. CLASS_NUM is 21).

-This project is Faster-rcnn detector C++ version demo, if you want to learn more about Faster-rcnn, please click [py-faster-rcnn][1].
+This project is Faster-rcnn detector C++ version, the code flow is almost same as demo.py.
+If you want to learn more about Faster-rcnn, please click [py-faster-rcnn][1].

 ## **0. Precondition**